What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 what is coco coir and how is it made

-The pith is covered by smooth skin, green when not ripe, becoming brown as it matures when it is ready to fall from the tree.
+The pith is covered by smooth skin, green when not ripe, becoming brown as it matures when ready to fall from the tree.

-The coco coir fiber used in mats and planter liners and coco coir peat we use as a soil replacement comes from this thick pith layer.
+The coco coir fiber used in mats, planter liners, and coco coir peat we use as a soil replacement comes from this thick pith layer.

-This pith needs to be softened by composting before being processed for coir.
+This pith needs to be softened by composting before being processed.

 coco coir comes from coconut pith